PostHog/posthog.com/contents/founders/first-1000-users.md

 Adding a cloud product with proper pricing massively improved our growth.
 It made self-serving even easier and increased confidence in the product.
 Keeping it low friction was important, though.
 Had we demanded people put in a card from the start, I’m certain people would have been put off.

 We reached 1,000 users in May 2020, a few weeks after the launch of PostHog Cloud and four months from when we started building.
-We had our first ever
+In June, we organized our first ever company offsite in Italy, where we shipped early versions of our feature flag and heatmap features.

+That's where this part of the story ends.
+We went from idea to a real product with thousands of users in around five months.
+In the next part of this series, I'll cover how we went from 1,000 to 10,000 users, which took around a year and a half.

 ## 🎓 Things I learned from reaching 1,000 users